nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 2b.
-Exact duplicate task with date and time is found
+Task’s date and time clashes with a blocked date and time

   > 2b1.
-System shows an error message

-2c.
-Task’s date and time clashes with a blocked date and time

-  > 2c1.
 A window popup warning will be shown to confirm user’s request
-  > 2c2.
+  > 2b2.
 User click ok
   > Use case ends
-   > 2c2.1 User click no
+   > 2b2.1 User click no
   > Use case ends.